riadhassan/UDBRNet/README.md

-<span style="color:red"> *Currently the paper is under review.
-After publication, the source code and pre-trained model will be released.* </span>
+<span style="color:red"> ***Currently the paper is submitted for publication.
+After publication, the source code and pre-trained model will be released.*** </span>

 # UDBRNet: A Novel Uncertainty Driven Boundary Refined Network for Organ at Risk Segmentation

 This repository will contain the source code related to the research paper titled "UDBRNet: A Novel Uncertainty Driven Boundary Refined Network for Organ at Risk Segmentation".
+After publication, the source code and pre-trained model will be released.

 ### Necessary Packages and Versions
 ```